yonis-savary/sharp-php/Docs/core/components.md

 # 🧩 Sharp components

-Some classes/features need to be accessed globally from your application (like `Database`, `Logger`...etc) to resolve this, the [`Component`](../../Classes/Core/Component.php) trait was created.
+Some classes/features need to be accessed globally from your application (like `Configuration`, `Logger`...etc) to resolve this, the [`Component`](../../Classes/Core/Component.php) trait was created.

 To be clear: **this trait purpose is to be a [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) that